-- 32. The Committee on Summer Courses shall have general charge of all arrangements and announcements for such courses, subject to the approval of the Faculty. - 33.
-The Committee on Summer Reading shall have general supervision of the course, and shall prepare each year a list of books required to be read by students during the summer. - 34.
+- 33. The Committee on Summer Reading shall have general supervision of the course, and shall prepare each year a list of books required to be read by students during the summer. - 34.
 The Committee on the Tabular View and Room Scheme shall prepare and submit to the Faculty before the beginning of each term a tabular view of exercises, showing the hours during which each exercise is to be held.
 It shall cause the same, when approved, to be printed for the information of instructors and students, and shall regulate the assignment of rooms in which the exercises are to be held. - 35.
 The Committee on Third-Year Students shall consist of members of the Faculty giving instruction in third-year subjects.
 It shall consider all semi-annual and annual records of third-year students, and recommend to the Faculty suitable action in regard to them. - 36.
+The Committee on Unclassified Students shall consider and report on the attendance cards of such students as may be referred to it by the Registrar; and it shall be the duty of this committee, when attendance cards are not approved, to make alternative propositions if practicable, and, in individual cases, to recommend modifications of the requirements for admission to particular subjects.
+It shall bring to the attention of the Dean the case of any unclassified student who is believed not to be pursuing a sufficient number of subjects to justify his continuing in the school. - 37.
 The Committee on Undergraduate Scholarships shall have power to act upon all applications for scholarship aid in connection with undergraduate work, and shall recommend to the Corporation such students as appear most worthy of assistance, taking into consideration both their standing and their pecuniary needs.
-The recommendations of the committee shall be reported to the Faculty for record. - 37.
-It shall be the duty of the chairman of a committee to give notice of meetings thereof to members of the committee, and to report the action of such committee to the Faculty in writing.
+The recommendations of the committee shall be reported to the Faculty for record.